aerogear/mobile-services-installer/README.md

 ## Installation

+1. Open a terminal and login to the OpenShift target.
-1. Make sure you are targeting OpenShift instance with installed Ansible Service Broker (run `oc projects` and search for `openshift-automation-service-broker` or `openshift-ansible-service-broker`)
+2. To ensure you are targeting OpenShift instance with the  Ansible Service Broker installed, run `oc projects` and search for `openshift-automation-service-broker` or `openshift-ansible-service-broker`.
 2. Run the installation playbook:

     If you want to use the community releases, run the following command:

     ```